Back to Publications

 This design enables rapid adaptation to new domains without retraining, aligning with the original GLiNER philosophy of inference-time label flexibility.

 GLiNER2Swift is a direct architectural port of the Python GLiNER2 implementation and aims to achieve numerical parity with it.
-The model architecture includes:
+The model architecture includes the following modules:

 • Encoder: DeBERTa v3 with disentangled attention